stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 You can cast jump on yourself at will, without expending a spell slot or material components.

 ### Protection of the Talisman
-Prerequisites: 4th Level Spells, Pact of the Talisman
+Prerequisites: 4th Level Spells and Pact of the Talisman

 When the wearer of your talisman fails a saving throw, they can add a d4 to the roll, potentially turning the save into a success.
 This benefit can be used a number of times equal to your proficiency bonus, and all expended uses are restored when you finish a long rest.